ItsRoy69/BookGive/Steps.md

 - Search "uniswap deployer" -> Drag the Factory deployer and Router deployer
 - Connect Router compiler (compiler router contract) with Router deployer (router contract)
 - Connect Factory Compiler (compound factory contract) with Factory deployer (factory contract)
-- Connecxt start with Factory Compiler
+- Connect start with Factory Compiler
 - Search "store" -> Drag the Store
 - Copy the datas from Factory deployer and paste inside the data of store
   > {